Most Valuable Professional

 Creating a table

-Converting a range to a table starts with the same code as in Excel 2003:
+Converting a range to a table is simple enough:

 Sub CreateTable()